angelina124/quicknews/README.md

 ## Running this Project Locally
 This project was created with create-react-app so setting it up locally is very easy.
-Run `npm install` tto install dependencies then run `npm start` to launch the web app.
+Run `npm install` to install dependencies then run `npm start` to launch the web app.

 ## Functionality